rubenwardy/minetest_modding_book/_en/quality/releasing.md

 * What dependencies there are / what the user needs to install.
 * Where to report problems/bugs or get help.

-See appendix for an example and a generator.
+See the [appendix](#appendix-readme-and-forum-generator) for an example readme and readme generator.

 ### description.txt

 This should explain what your mod does.
 Be concise without being vague.
-It should be short because it will be displayed in the content installer.
+It should be short because it will be displayed in the content installer which has limited space.

 Good example:

-    Adds soup, cakes, bakes and juices
+    Adds soup, cakes, bakes and juices.

 Don't do this: